List of The Neverending Story characters: Xayide

 Xayide (German: Xayíde) is an evil sorceress who appears later in the book after Bastian enters the world of Fantasia.
-Xayide lives in a castle-shaped like a hand, called Horok the Seeing Hand, because its multitude of windows appears like human eyes.
+Xayide lives in a castle that is shaped like a hand, called Horok the Seeing Hand, because its multitude of windows appears like human eyes.
 Xayide's most striking physical features are her heterochromatic red and green eyes.
-She can control anything empty, and thus she employs as guards empty suits of plate armour.
+She can control anything empty, and thus she employs guards that are made of empty suits of plate armour.
 She presents to Bastian a warm and worshipping exterior, in the hope to herself replace the Childlike Empress as ruler of Fantasia.
 Realizing she cannot defeat Bastian by force, she persuades him to invade the Ivory Tower.
 After losing Bastian, she is crushed to death by her iron minions who resist her wanting magic.

 Xayide is portrayed by actress and model Clarissa Burt in The NeverEnding Story II: The Next Chapter, which is loosely based upon the second half of the novel.
 In the adaption, she is the personified avatar of an entity similar to the Nothing, called the Emptiness, which is born of the dying imagination of the collective human species.
 In both media, she gives Bastian the belt Ghemmal, which turns its wearer invisible and was intended to spy on Atreyu.
+She manipulates Bastian by convincing him that he fulfills own wishes, while at the same time taking away his memories.
 She meets her end in the film when Bastian uses his last wish to give her a sense of compassion, whereupon she destroys herself to amend the damage done by her.

-Xayide is the main villain in the 1995 cartoon series voiced by Janet Laine-Green.
+Xayide is the main villain in the 1995 cartoon series, voiced by Janet Laine-Green.
+In the show, she wears green robes with an eye mask with yellow slits.

-In the miniseries Tales from the Neverending Story, Xayide is portrayed as the Childlike Empress' sister and the ruler of a Dark City.
+In the miniseries Tales from the Neverending Story, portrayed by Victoria Sanchez, Xayide is the Childlike Empress' sister and the ruler of a Dark City.
+Jealous of her sister, she intends to conquer the whole Fantasia and enslave all its inhabitants.
+She is also aware of the existence of the magical book The Neverending Story and sends Gmork (and later a female Fantasian) to retrieve the book.
+At the end of the series, she dies when she reads a book, turning herself into a dust, although it is implied that she might be alive after Bastian and Coreander notice that Bastian's classmate and another "Chosen One" named Fallon went to Fantasia to seek her.